 1. Coordinate with your brand colors

-An easy but effective way to ensure the stock photos you use on your website mesh well with your brand identity is to select visuals that either include or match your brand colors.
+An easy but effective way to ensure the stock photos you use on your website mesh well with your brand identity is to select visuals that either include or match your brand guidelines or colors.
 This could be your logo color(s) and/or the color scheme you use for your overall branding on your website and beyond.

 While most of us probably don’t want a perfectly matchy-matchy website where everything is the exact same hue of purple as your logo, this could be a bold web design choice that creates a unified feeling for your web experience!